Antony-gitau/copter_project/README.md

 - LEDs (1 red, 1 blue, 1 yellow, 1 green)
 - Potentiometer

 ---
+outline of the project
+---
+- checking the condition of the component.
+- designing the copter shaft
+- controlling the copter with a power source
+- controlling the copter with an arduino code

+---
+what was not done
+---
+- controlling the rising of the propeller with a feedback

+---
 team members
 ---
-Antony M. Gitau
+- Antony M. Gitau
-Anita Samia
+- Anita Samia
-Michael Ochieng
+- Michael Ochieng